Channel apps

 * Dynamically determines campaign targeting requirements.
 It should also perform any necessary validations on the

 * input data.
-If targeting is always known ahead of time, this should be specified statically via `channel.targeting`
+If targeting is always known ahead of time, specify this statically in `channel.targeting`

-* in `app.yml`.
-If targeting is based on selections made in the content settings form, this method must be
+* in the `app.yml` file.
+If targeting is based on selections made in the content settings form, you must implement this method

-* implemented and the value in `app.yml` must be set to `dynamic`.
+* and the value in the `app.yml` file must be set to `dynamic`.

 * @async